 At $1,999 we have a really hard time calling the Thunderbolt Alloy 10 a good value.
 This is the least trail worthy bike in this test, due to its poor component specification, and we would recommend several other models before this, some of which cost less.
-If you're on a serious budget and you want a bike that can rip we suggest out Best Buy Award winner, the Giant Trance 3, which costs $50 less.
+If you're on a serious budget and you want a bike that can rip we suggest out Best Buy Award winner, the Giant Trance 3, which costs the same as the Thunderbolt.

 The Thunderbolt Alloy 10 is an affordable mid-travel mountain bike that clearly has potential but is held back from greatness by a poor component specification.
 If you're a very easy going mountain biker who rides occasionally on smoother trails at low to moderate speeds then this may be a good option.
 If you have aspirations of riding aggressively at all then we'd point you to one of the many more trail worthy bikes in this review or a more expensive build of the Thunderbolt.

 The Thunderbolt Alloy 10 we tested is the base model in Rocky Mountain's range of Thunderbolt bikes.
 It is available in sizes XS-XL.

 -The Thunderbolt Alloy 30, $2,649, comes with a beefier Rock Shox Sektor fork, Shimano SLX drivetrain, Shimano MT500 brakes, and 2.3" Maxxis Minion DHR II tires.